jamesma/jamesma.github.io/_posts/2012-09-06-online-learning.md

 3. [Software Engineering for SaaS][] - UC Berkeley
 4. [Networks: Friends, Money, and Bytes][] - Princeton

-There are 120 courses availables currently and increasing.
+There are 120 courses available currently and increasing.
 I highly recommend you to check it out.

 [this TED talk]: http://www.ted.com/talks/daphne_koller_what_we_re_learning_from_online_education.html "TED talk"
 [Coursera]: http://www.coursera.org "Coursera"